Clonmel: Administration and politics

-The Clonmel was one of ten boroughs retained by the Municipal Corporations (Ireland) Act 1840.
+Clonmel was one of ten boroughs retained by the Municipal Corporations (Ireland) Act 1840.
 The borough corporation elected 12 councillors.
-The first mayor of Clonmel Borough in 1843 was John Hackett.
+The first mayor of Clonmel Borough in 1843 was John Hackett, owner of the Tipperary Free Press.
+Clonmel Town Hall was opened in 1882.

 Under the Local Government (Ireland) Act 1898, the area became an urban district, while its body retained the style of a borough corporation.
 The borough corporation became a borough council in 2002.
 On 1 June 2014, the borough council was dissolved and administration of the town was amalgamated into Tipperary County Council.
 Pat English was the last Mayor of Clonmel Borough Council.

 Clonmel retains the right to be described as a borough.
 The chair of the borough district uses the title of mayor, rather than Cathaoirleach.

-As of the 2019 Tipperary County Council election, the local electoral area of Clonmel elects 6 councillors.
+As of the 2019 Tipperary County Council election, the local electoral area of Clonmel elected 6 councillors.

-National

-Clonmel belongs to the Dáil constituency of Tipperary which elects five TDs to Dáil Éireann (the Irish Parliament).
+As of 2024, Clonmel is within Dáil constituency of Tipperary South which elects three TDs to Dáil Éireann (the Irish parliament).

-Senator Garret Ahearn is a former mayor of Clonmel borough district.
-He was a candidate in Tipperary at the 2020 Irish general election.